oclipa/reactjs-cheat-sheet/README.md

 *actions/auth.js*

 * The signOut action is exposed here.
-This calls the signOut function on the firebase auth API, and then call returns AUTH_SIGN_OUT if it was successful.
+This calls the signOut function on the Firebase auth API, and then call returns AUTH_SIGN_OUT if it was successful.

 ```jsx
 import * as actionTypes from './actionTypes';